MenosGrante/Rekado/README.md

 **Can it brick my device/console?**

 This should not happen when using the "correct" payloads.
 But I am not responsible for possible problems.

-**I want to help in Rekado's localization to my language, what should I do?**

-All localization files moved to OneSky platform (which I am using for my other projects) and if you want to add/update/check any localization follow [this link](https://rekundevelopment.oneskyapp.com/collaboration/project?id=336657) to start.
-I will decline all pull requests with your localizations and will accept only OneSky versions, which I will manually add in new updates.

 ## Credits
 * [DavidBuchanan314](https://github.com/DavidBuchanan314) for creating NXLoader.